wp-plugins/rj-quickcharts/README.txt

 3. Bar Chart

 == Changelog ==

+= 0.5.1 =
+* Fixed bug where Tooltip Suffix was getting overwritten when multiple charts were on a single page

 = 0.5.0 =
 * Ability to set custom colors for bar charts, line charts and pie charts